Theme of Exodus

-"Theme of Exodus" is a song composed and performed by Ernest Gold.
+"Theme of Exodus", also known as "This land is mine" through its chorus, is a song composed and performed by Ernest Gold.
 It serves as the main theme song to Otto Preminger's epic film Exodus, based on the 1958 novel of the same name by Leon Uris, which tells the story of founding of the modern State of Israel.

 The song was released on the soundtrack album for the picture.
 All music was written by Gold, who won both Best Soundtrack Album and Song of the Year at the 1961 Grammy Awards for the soundtrack and theme to Exodus respectively.
 It is the only instrumental song to ever receive that award.

 Following its initial film appearance, the theme has been recorded by many artists in both instrumental and vocal versions, and has also appeared in a number of subsequent films and television programs.
 The best-known cover version of the theme is an instrumental version.
-This version was accompanied by The London Symphony Orchestra.
+This version was accompanied by the Sinfonia of London orchestra.
 Bob Marley incorporated portions of the theme into his song "Exodus".